georgeamccarthy/ReGex-AI/README.md

 # ReGex-AI
 Generate Python ReGex expressions using GPT 3.

+[Try the live demo](https://georgeamccarthy-regex-ai-regex-ai-vsn18o.streamlit.app/) (may take a few minutes to reboot).

 ![screenshot](screenshot.png)

 Describe what you want the ReGex to achieve and GPT-3 will try to: